JohnMigwi/JohnMigwi/README.md

 - 👋 Hi, I’m @JohnMigwi
-- 👀 I’m interested in writing lines of code
+- 👀 I’m interested in implementinng ideas to programs
-- 🌱 I’m currently learning information technology
+- 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me : johnmisky53@gmail.com